MarquezProject/marquez/docs/documentation.md

 $ docker-compose up
 ```

 Marquez listens on port `5000` for all API calls and port `5001` for the admin interface.
-To make sure everything is up and running browse to [http://localhost:8081](http://localhost:8081).
+To verify the HTTP server is running and listening on `localhost` browse to [http://localhost:8081](http://localhost:8081).

 > **Note:** By default, the Marquez HTTP API does not require any form of authentication or authorization.